Summer vacation is here, but with it oftentimes comes the summer slide. Here are some fun ways to prevent the summer slide!

-4 Learn a new skill or hobby ~ Math, reading and writing processes can be utilized while doing so.
+Math, reading, and writing processes can be utilized while doing so.
 How about sewing or crocheting?
-If you are adept at a skill which you can pass along to your kids during a few of summer’s dog day afternoons while taking a play-break, great.
+If you are adept at a skill that you can pass along to your kids during a few of summer’s dog day afternoons while taking a play break, great.
 Or you might find that an online tutorial is just the thing for both of you to embark on a new hobby such as knitting.
-The math involved in a handicraft as well as the reading/listening to instructions and learning of new vocabulary offer endless possibilities for learning.
+The math involved in handicrafts as well as the reading/listening to instructions and learning of new vocabulary offer endless possibilities for learning.

-With a little forethought, you can keep you child up-to-date on his or her skills and even “get ahead,” while still enjoying the season and the feeling of unrestricted, unscheduled summer vacation.
+With a little forethought, you can keep your child up-to-date on his or her skills and even “get ahead,” while still enjoying the season and the feeling of unrestricted, unscheduled summer vacation.

 Author Bio: Chris Capolino